 My name is Dina Yazdani, and I want to see an end to sectarianism that has plagued the Middle East.
-I was raised by a Sunni Malaysian Mother and a Shi’ite Iranian Father, and remember a time not long ago when these sectarian divides were not as deep as they are today.
+I was raised by a Sunni Malaysian Mother and a Shia Iranian Father, and remember a time not long ago when these sectarian divides were not as deep as they are today.
+I aspire to play a role in helping confront the roots of sectarianism, and by extension promoting sustainable peace in the region.

 Learn more about me by checking out my social media: